allenai/ai2thor/unity/Assets/Prefabs/DebugController/DebugController_README.txt

 Debug FPX Agent Controller

 Scene Setup:
-1) Enable the DebugFPSAgentController script on the FPS Controller in the scene
+1) Make sure the <DebugFPSAgentController> script is on the FPS Controller
-2) Disable the DiscreteRemoteFPSAgentController script
+2) Make sure the DebugCanvas prefab is in the scene
-3) make sure the “DebugCanvas” prefab is in the scene and enabled
+3) Press "~" ingame to activate Debug Controller

 Controls: